 Furthermore, in our assessment based on island systems, batteries did not play a significant role in lowering the cost of hydrogen production, due to the characteristics of the scenarios modelled.
-The storage did not consider any transportation cost, which was not a focus in this model.
-The least-cost optimisation approach prefers to store energy in the form of hydrogen in rock caverns which has 141 times cheaper specific CAPEX compared to batteries.
+The storage does not consider any transportation cost, which was not a focus in this model.
+The least-cost optimisation approach prefers to store energy in the form of hydrogen in underground pipelines, which have 64 times cheaper specific CAPEX compared to batteries.